harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 Starting 6 weeks before PCT:

-* **Weeks 6-4:** 500-1000 iu 3x/week
+* **Weeks 6-4:** 500-1000 IU 3x/week
-* **Weeks 3-1:** 500-1000 iu 2x/week
+* **Weeks 3-1:** 250-500 IU 3x/week
 * **Week 0:** Start PCT (SERM)

 ### 3. 1-2 Weeks Before PCT

 Typically this will be run in the \~2 weeks leading up to PCT after your last injection, while you are waiting for your AAS esters to clear (assuming long esters -- Ex: Test E or C).
 If using short esters (Prop and/or Ace), nothing changes.
 You just start the HCG while on cycle (1-2 weeks before PCT).

-If you chose to utilize HCG in this fashion (unless using short esters (Prop and/or Ace), there is one remaining issues to be addressed:
+If you chose to utilize hCG in this fashion (unless using short esters (Prop and/or Ace), there is one remaining issues to be addressed:

-* The fact that HCG causes increased production of aromatase, leading to increased Estrogen levels.
+* The fact that hCG causes increased production of aromatase, leading to increased Estrogen levels.
 [See Below](https://www.reddit.com/r/steroids/wiki/draft#wiki_aromatase_inhibitors.3A_aromasin_.28exemestane.29_above_all_else)

-This is where the AI is to be utilized as a supportive compound for HCG use in this 1–2 week period, and after HCG is discontinued early on in PCT, only the SERM to be used in order to carry along the hormonal recovery process.
-HCG utilized in this fashion will be ran:
+This is where the AI is to be utilized as a supportive compound for hCG use in this 1–2 week period, and after hCG is discontinued early on in PCT, only the SERM to be used in order to carry along the hormonal recovery process. hCG utilized in this fashion will be ran:

-* **1-2 Weeks Before PCT:** 1000-1500 iu EOD
+* **1-2 Weeks Before PCT:** 1000-1500 IU EOD
 * **1-2 Weeks Before PCT:** AI will be used only as long as HCG

 ### 4. First 1-2 Weeks Of PCT

-Some will say HCG shouldn't be ran into PCT as it's suppressive, but as noted above in the study with Nolvadex, it has shown to be effective and fine when ran simultaneously with Nolvadex.^(\[10\])
+Some will say hCG shouldn't be ran into PCT as it's suppressive, but as noted above in the study with Nolvadex, it has shown to be effective when run simultaneously with Nolvadex.^(\[10\])

-If you chose to utilize HCG in this fashion, there is one remaining issues to be addressed:
+If you chose to utilize hCG in this fashion, there is one remaining issue to be addressed:

-* The fact that HCG causes increased production of aromatase, leading to increased Estrogen levels.
+* The fact that hCG causes increased production of aromatase, leading to increased Estrogen levels.
 [See Below](https://www.reddit.com/r/steroids/wiki/draft#wiki_aromatase_inhibitors.3A_aromasin_.28exemestane.29_above_all_else)

-This is where the AI is to be utilized as a supportive compound for HCG use in this 1–2 week period, and after HCG is discontinued early on in PCT, only the SERM to be used in order to carry along the hormonal recovery process.
-HCG utilized in this fashion will be ran:
+This is where the AI is to be utilized as a supportive compound for hCG use in this 1–2 week period, and after hCG is discontinued early on in PCT, only the SERM to be used in order to carry along the hormonal recovery process. hCG utilized in this fashion will be run as follows:

-* **First 1-2 Weeks Of PCT:** 1000-1500 iu EOD
+* **First 1-2 Weeks Of PCT:** 1000-1500 IU EOD
 * **First 1-2 Weeks Of PCT:** AI will be used only as long as HCG

 ## Aromatase Inhibitors: Aromasin (Exemestane) Above All Else

-***This Section Is Optional, UNLESS Utilizing*** [***HCG dosing 3 or 4.***](https://www.reddit.com/r/steroids/wiki/draft#wiki_3._1-2_weeks_before_pct)
+***This Section Is Optional, UNLESS Utilizing*** [***hCG dosing 3 or 4.***](https://www.reddit.com/r/steroids/wiki/draft#wiki_3._1-2_weeks_before_pct)

-As noted above in [HCG dosing 3 &amp; 4,](https://www.reddit.com/r/steroids/wiki/draft#wiki_3._1-2_weeks_before_pct) one issue that needs to be addressed will be the fact that HCG will trigger increases in testicular aromatase expression, and result in Estrogen increases in the body.
+As noted above in [hCG dosing 3 &amp; 4,](https://www.reddit.com/r/steroids/wiki/draft#wiki_3._1-2_weeks_before_pct) one issue that needs to be addressed will be the fact that hCG will trigger increases in testicular aromatase expression, and result in Estrogen increases in the body.
 If you are on cycle, as you would be with [HCG dosing 1 &amp; 2,](https://www.reddit.com/r/steroids/wiki/draft#wiki_1._over_the_entire_cycle) you will already be taking an AI and be taking care of this.
-It should also be noted that HCG will also cause an increase in testicular progesterone levels.
+It should also be noted that hCG will also cause an increase in testicular progesterone levels.
 Estrogen rising is of course undesirable during PCT, as it has already been explained that Estrogen will trigger suppression of endogenous Testosterone production, and there is no doubt that any individual wishes to encounter Estrogenic side effects during PCT either.

 Therefore, the option here is to include an aromatase inhibitor.
 However, there exists a problem in regards to the other two of the three major aromatase inhibitors (Arimidex and Letrozole).
 The issue is the fact that in a PCT program that includes the use of Nolvadex, Arimidex and Letrozole have direct negative interactions with Nolvadex.
 The potential problem here is that Arimidex &amp; Letrozole both have decreased blood plasma concentrations when used alongside a Nolvadex.^(\[5\]\[20\]\[21\]) Aromasin completely circumvents this problem, as it has been demonstrated to have no interactions what so ever with Nolvadex, unlike the other two aforementioned aromatase inhibitors.
-In one study, Aromasin displayed no such reduced effectiveness or any reduced blood plasma levels when utilized with Nolvadex.^(\[6\]) The conclusion here is that the use of Arimidex or Letrozole would be last resort options for controling Estrogen during [HCG dosing 3 &amp; 4](https://www.reddit.com/r/steroids/wiki/draft#wiki_3._1-2_weeks_before_pct) use.
+In one study, Aromasin displayed no such reduced effectiveness or any reduced blood plasma levels when utilized with Nolvadex.^(\[6\]) The conclusion here is that the use of Arimidex or Letrozole would be last resort options for controling Estrogen during [hCG dosing 3 &amp; 4](https://www.reddit.com/r/steroids/wiki/draft#wiki_3._1-2_weeks_before_pct) use.

 The other benefit of selecting Aromasin over all other AIs is the fact that Aromasin has demonstrated in several studies to impact cholesterol profiles in a negative manner far less than other aromatase inhibitors have, where in one particular study on cancer patients, 24 weeks of Aromasin (Exemestane) administration held no impact on cholesterol profiles.^(\[7\]) Some other studies have also demonstrated a nil effect on cholesterol profiles from the use of Aromasin.^(\[8\]) Although there have also been some studies that have demonstrated a negative effect on cholesterol profiles resultant from Aromasin use, it is evident that there is not as a significant or as a negatively impacting effect from Aromasin on cholesterol as other aromatase inhibitors.^(\[9\])